MOD10DMIN is a 3-digit-numeric variable.

 999: Unknown-don't know

 Light or moderate leisure-time activities are described in the survey questionnaire as activities that "cause only light sweating or a slight to moderate increase in breathing or heart rate."
-The Field Representative's Manuals for 1997 forward provide examples of light or moderate activities, although these examples were not routinely shared with respondents.
+The Field Representative's Manual provides examples of light or moderate activities, although these examples were not routinely shared with respondents.
 These examples include leisurely walking or bicycling, slow swimming or dancing, and simple gardening.

 For general discussion of how and why the NHIS collected information on adult physical activity for 1997 forward, see VIG10FNO.

 MOD10DMIN is available beginning in quarter 3 of 1997.
 For data on the duration of respondents' light or moderate activity in the first half of 1997, see MOD20DMIN2.

 The question wording for MOD10DNO and MOD10DTP, the variables used to create MOD10DMIN, changed slightly in 2004.